 More information about each file is available through the appropriate catalogue record see Get Census Microdata.

 Access to these data are tightly controlled as they contain additional detail which means that they are deemed to be 'personal' under the auspices of the Statistics and Registration Act.
 While the data are still anonymous, they do contain full local authority detail, full age, full country of birth.

 Additionally sample sizes are larger than their equivalent safeguarded data.
 In 2001 the files were 5% samples.
 In 2011 the files were 10% samples.
 No similar file was released for 1991.

 There is no current plan to make secure data available from the UK Data Service.
-Instead users will be able to access these data through the Virtual Microdata Laboratory.
-At the time of writing data were available for England and Wales (at Office for National Statistics) and Northern Ireland (at NISRA).
-Scottish secure data are anticipated.
+Instead users will be able to access these data through the Secure Research Service.
+The data are available for England and Wales (at Office for National Statistics), Northern Ireland (at NISRA) and Scotland (at NRS).

 Users who wish to use these data will need to contact the relevant census office.